mattldawson/dts/docs/integration/local_user.md

 similar to Single Sign-On (SSO) authentication services offered by various platforms.

+## Endpoint Recommendations

-We recommend you implement a REST endpoint that accepts an HTTP `GET` request with a given ORCID ID as a path parameter or request parameter, and that responds with a body containing a JSON object with two fields:
+Create a REST endpoint that accepts an HTTP `GET` request with a given ORCID ID as a path parameter or request parameter.
+This endpoint responds with a body containing a JSON object with two fields:

 * `orcid`: the ORCID ID passed as the query parameter
 * `username`: the local username corresponding to the given ORCID ID